appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 When you buy an enterprise license for self-hosted appcircle, you will get a credentials JSON key file which enables you to login our artifact registry.
 For example, assume our fictive company is Space Tech.

-You've got `space-tech-cred.json` key file and dowloaded it into `~/Downloads` folder.
+You've got `space-tech-cred.json` key file and downloaded it into `~/Downloads` folder.

 First you need to copy that key file into self-hosted Appcircle root directory.